Mrs. Manqing Jiang

 Ms. Laura Lovišková

-Laura is a flutist from Slovakia and is now studying flute performance, a Master program study at the University of Stavanger.
+Laura is a flutist from Slovakia, have finished her Masters degree in flute performance and is now studying PDM program at the University of Stavanger.
 Together with her younger sister Izabela, they have an impressing list of professional experiences behind them, like solo performances, participated in many ensembles, collaborated with many other artists, established festival Hvalur in Bratislava, and is now a member of the wind quintet “Polaris 5”.

 She is looking forward to teach other children the way of the flute, to inspire and help them to achieve their dreams.

 Ms. Iida-Alina Poijärvi

 Iida-Alina is a cellist and pedagogue from Finland.
 She studied in the Helsinki Conservatory and Turku Arts Academy, and has a Bachelor’s degree in music with specialization in pedagogy.
 She’s experienced in teaching both cello and music theory for students of wide range and different levels.
 She has a Master’s degree in music performance at the University of Stavanger, and is now working as a group leader of the cello and double bass in Jæren Symfoniorkester and performing in various projects, for example in concert series of Duo Joseida.

 Iida-Alina is also educated as a practical nurse, that has given her deep understanding about communication with different people, and that she benefits from as a teacher too.